KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 % =========================================

-The random coincidence was defined in section [??](#sec:petcollim): two non-related events may be detected simultaneously and be interpreted as a coincidence.
+The random coincidence was defined in section [](#sec:petcollim): two non-related events may be detected simultaneously and be interpreted as a coincidence.
 There is no way to discriminate between true and random coincidences.
 However, there is a “simple” way to measure a reliable estimate of the number of randoms along every projection line.
 This is done via the delayed window technique.

-The number of randoms (equation ([40](#eq:pet_randoms))) was obtained by squaring the probability to measure a single event during a time window τ.
+The number of randoms (equation [](#eq:pet_randoms)) was obtained by squaring the probability to measure a single event during a time window τ.
 In the delayed window technique, an additional time window is used, which is identical in length to the normal one but delayed over a short time interval.
 The data for the second window are monitored with the same coincidence electronics and algorithms as used for the regular coincidence detection, ignoring the delay between the windows.
 If a coincidence is obtained between an event in the normal and an event in the delayed window, then we know it has to be a random coincidence: because of the delay the events cannot be due to the same annihilation.
 Consequently, with regular windowing we obtain *trues + randoms1*, and with the delayed method we obtain a value *randoms2*.
 The values *randoms1* and *randoms2* are not identical because of Poisson noise, but at least their expectations are identical.
 Subtraction will eliminate the bias, but will increase the variance on the estimated number of trues.
-See appendix [??](#app:error) for some comments on error propagation.
+See appendix [](#app:error) for some comments on error propagation.